plebbit/plebbit-js/README.md

   depth: number // 0 = post, 1 = top level reply, 2+ = nested reply
-  ipnsName: string // each post/comment needs its own IPNS record (CommentUpdate) for its mutable data like edits, vote counts, comments spoiler?: boolean flair?: string // arbitrary string added by the author or mods to describe the author or comment }
+  ipnsName: string // each post/comment needs its own IPNS record (CommentUpdate) for its mutable data like edits, vote counts, comments spoiler?: boolean flair?: Flair // arbitrary colored string added by the author or mods to describe the author or comment }
 Post extends Comment /* (IPFS file) */ {
   postCid?: undefined // post is same as comment but has no parent and some extra fields